MileHacker Logo

 Airport Facilities

-LIS provides extensive facilities: duty-free, fashion, electronics, dining, lounges, and free Wi-Fi.
+LIS provides extensive facilities: duty-free, fashion, electronics, dining, lounges, and free Wifi-Fi.
 Cascais train station has basic facilities.

 Departure Reminder

-No specific exit fees or taxes are typically charged at LIS beyond what is already included in your airline ticket fare.
+There are no exit fees are typically charged at LIS beyond what is already included in your airline ticket fare.